Teksta versija

 Section 27.
 Contesting and Appeal of Decisions

-(1) A project applicant may contest the decision of the co-operation institution referred to in Sections 25, 26, and 27 of this Law to the managing authority within one month after coming into effect thereof.
-The administrative act issued by the managing authority regarding contested decision of the co-operation institution may be appealed by submitting an application to the relevant courthouse of the District Administrative Court.
+(1) A project applicant may contest the decision of the co-operation institution referred to in Sections 24, 25, and 26 of this Law to the managing authority within one month after the coming into effect thereof.
+The administrative act issued by the managing authority regarding the contested decision of the co-operation institution may be appealed by submitting an application to the relevant courthouse of the District Administrative Court.
 The decision of the managing authority referred to in Section 23, Paragraph two of this Law is not subject to appeal.

-(2) An opinion of the co-operation institution on the fulfilment of the condition included in the decision referred to in Section 24, Paragraph four and Section 25, Paragraphs four and five of this Law shall be contested and appealed in accordance with the same procedures and within the same time periods as a decision on the fulfilment of the condition included in which the opinion has been prepared.
+(2) An opinion of the co-operation institution on compliance with the condition included in the decision referred to in Section 24, Paragraph four and Section 25, Paragraphs four and five of this Law shall be contested and appealed in accordance with the same procedures and within the same time limits as the decision on the compliance with the condition included in which the opinion has been prepared.

-(3) When contesting the decision, the applicant in the court may only request to declare this decision unlawful but it may not request to issue a favourable administrative act.
+(3) When contesting the decision, the applicant may only request to declare this decision unlawful in the court but it may not request the issuing of a favourable administrative act.

 (4) The head of the managing authority shall take a decision on the basis of the opinion of the application examination committee.

-(1) The co-operation institution shall take the decision to approve, to approve with a condition, or to reject the project application within three months after the end date for the submission of the project application.
+(1) The co-operation institution shall take the decision to approve, to approve with a condition, or to reject the project application within three months after the end date for the submission of project applications.

 Section 29.
 Adjusting a Project Application